AmericanaPuttenesca/Tomato/README.md

-iF You behave in a way that challenges victoria's Statis Quo, We also are Pirates.
-Maybe we dont have all the fancy stationary, But if you continue to refuse to tow the party line, swift actions will be taken.
+iF You behave in a way that challenges victoria's Statis Quo, We were also, also born Pirates.
+Maybe we dont have all that fancy stationary, But if you continue to refuse to tow the party line, swift actions will be taken.
-VP
+V.P.